 Lake Louise is probably one of the most famous places in the Canadian Rockies and for a reason.
 It is not just Lake Louise itself that is stunning, there are more lakes or other sights to visit and enjoy in the area.
-This travel guide to Lake Louise describes and visualizes the best places I’ve visited or I wanted to visit.
-Yes, you read that correctly: wanted to visit.
-It was such a shame that due to the snowfall (that already changed our itinerary around the Icefields Parkway), Moraine Lake closed for the season 2 days before we arrived!
+This Lake Louise travel guide describes and visualizes the best places for you to visit in the Lake Louise area, based on my personal experiences.
+However, be prepared for quickly changing weather.
+We were visiting in September / October and experienced heavy snowfall, changing our travel route (for example at the Icefields Parkway).
+Unfortunately, Moraine Lake was closed for the season, only 2 days before we arrived in the area.

 Well, the main sight in the Lake Louise area (the name tells, right) is Lake Louise, the most popular lake of the Rocky Mountains, itself.
 It is well known for its blue waters, even though they didn’t show it on the first day we visited.
 However, even though the bright blue color was lacking, the environment and rock formations around are still stunning.
 Money to burn?
 Stay for a night in the Fairmont Chateau Lake Louise.